This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Write down the correct date, time, and location of your child's procedure.

 - Your child may need to have blood tests, x-rays, or other tests.
 Brain imaging tests, such as a CT scan or MRI, may also be done.
-Ask your caregiver for more information about these and other tests that your child may need.
+Ask your healthcare provider for more information about these and other tests that your child may need.
 Write down the date, time, and location of each test.

 What will happen:

-- If your child is an infant or young child, he may be held by a caregiver during the LP.
+- If your child is an infant or young child, he may be held by a healthcare provider during the LP.
 This is to make sure that he is in the correct position.
 If your child is older, he will be asked to lie on his side.
 His knees will need to be bent and drawn close to his chest.
 His neck will also be tucked toward his chest.
 He may be given medicine to help him relax or make him drowsy.
 Your child's lower back will be cleaned, and he may be given one or more shots of numbing medicine.
 A needle will be inserted between the vertebrae (spine) of his lower back.
 Your child may feel some pushing or discomfort as the needle enters his back.

 After your child's procedure: